w3c/wai-about-wai/_about/using-wai-material.md

 ## Finding Which Type of License

-Unless otherwise indicated, all WAI material not covered by another license is published under the [W3C Document License](https://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231), which is usually linked in the document footer as "[document use](https://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231)" or "[Usage policies apply](https://www.w3.org/Consortium/Legal/2002/ipr-notice-20021231)".
+Unless otherwise indicated, all WAI material not covered by another license is published under the [W3C Document License](https://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231).

-For material under the Creative Commons License, the footer links to the license, such as: "This work is published and licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)."
+For material under the Creative Commons License, the footer includes the license, such as: "This work is published and licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)."

 ## Let Us Know